MilkBurgur018/Drhs-Vex-Codes/README.md

 # PLZ PULL FIRST BEFORE CODING!!!!!!

-Most projects on here (or the only project currently) are on pros with lvgl and ez-template Webhook made, please push message bot.
-Liam add your code.
+Most projects on here (or the only project currently) are on pros with lvgl and ez-template Liam add your code. test test 6767